Decoding the diplomatic jargon surrounding Ukraine

-But those hoping to follow the events might be thrown by talk of “Finlandization”, “the indivisibility of security”, and the “Conventional Forces Treaty”.
+But those hoping to follow the events might be thrown by talk of “Finlandisation”, “the indivisibility of security”, and the “Conventional Forces Treaty”.
 Here’s a quick overview of the more cryptic terms you’re likely to meet when reading about Ukraine and what they mean.

 Minsk II

-The Minsk Agreements are the terms governing the fragile ceasefire in the Donbass region, thrashed out by the leaders of Ukraine and Russia in 2015.
-War had been raging between Ukraine and Russian-backed separatists in the Donbass before peace talks were set up by the so-called “Normandy Four” – France, Germany, Ukraine, and Russia.
+The Minsk Agreements are the terms governing the fragile ceasefire in the Donbas region, thrashed out by the leaders of Ukraine and Russia in 2015.
+War had been raging between Ukraine and Russian-backed separatists in the Donbas before peace talks were set up by the so-called “Normandy Four” – France, Germany, Ukraine and Russia.

 The initial Minsk Protocol was signed in 2014.
-It committed both sides to withdraw all military equipment, release hostages, and create security zones both sides of the border, but failed to prevent future fighting.
+It committed both sides to withdraw all military equipment, release hostages and create security zones both sides of the border, but failed to prevent future fighting.
 Both sides accused the other of violating the ceasefire, and the Second Battle of Donetsk Airport broke out, leading to separatists securing the last part of Donetsk controlled by Ukrainian forces.

 Minsk II refers to a subsequent set of agreements negotiated by the Normandy Four plus Belarus.
 This time, the leaders of the countries in question personally conducted the talks, rather than delegating them to diplomatic envoys.